Your cut-out-and-keep guide to help get through the coronavirus pandemic

 Chemists

-Boots the chemist in Bell Street, Henley, is open from 10.30am to 5.30pm on Bank Holiday Monday (May 25).
-On all other weekdays, it is open from 9am to 6pm and on Saturdays it closes at 5.30pm.
-On Sundays, it opens at 10.30am and closes at 4.30pm.

-The pharmacy at Tesco in Reading Road, Henley, is open from 8am to 6pm on Monday.
-Normal hours are 8am to 9pm Monday to Saturday and 10am to 4pm on Sunday.

-The Henley Pharmacy in Bell Street, Henley, is closed on Monday.
-Normal hours are 8.45am to 5.30pm Monday to Saturday and they are closed on Sundays.
+The Henley Pharmacy in Bell Street, Henley, is open from 8.45am to 5.30pm from Monday to Saturday and closed on Sunday.
+Some lunchtime closures are possible due to demand.

-The Day Lewis pharmacy in Wood Lane, Sonning Common, is closed on Monday.
-Normal hours are 9am to 1pm and 2pm to 6pm from Monday to Friday, 9am to 1pm and 2pm to 5pm on Saturdays and they are closed on Sundays.
+The Day Lewis pharmacy in Wood Lane, Sonning Common, is open from 9am to 1pm and 2pm to 6pm Monday to Friday, from 9am to 1pm and 2pm to 5pm on Saturday.
+Closed Sunday.

-The Lloyds pharmacy in High Street, Goring, is closed on Monday.
-Normal hours are 9am to 6pm on weekdays, 9am to 5pm on Saturdays and closed on Sundays.
+The Lloyds pharmacy in High Street, Goring, is open from 9am to 6pm Monday to Friday, from 9am to 5pm on Saturday.
+Closed Sunday.

-The Lloyds pharmacy in High Street, Benson, is closed on Monday.
-Normal hours are 9am to 6pm on weekdays, 9am to 1pm on Saturdays and closed on Sundays.
+The Lloyds pharmacy in High Street, Benson, is open from 9am to 6pm Monday to Friday, from 9am to 1pm on Saturday.
+Closed Sunday.

-The pharmacy in Couching Street, Watlington, is closed on Monday.
-Normal hours are 9am to 1pm and 2pm to 6pm weekdays, 9am to 1pm on Saturdays and it is closed on Sundays.
+The pharmacy in Couching Street, Watlington, is open from 9am to 1pm and 2pm to 6pm Monday to Friday, from 9am to 1pm on Saturday.
+Closed Sunday.

 Parish councils